GSejas/mermaid-export-pro/docs/users/USER-GUIDE.md

 2. Go to Extensions (Ctrl+Shift+X)
 3. Search for "Mermaid Export Pro"
 4. Click Install
-5. Run `Mermaid Export Pro: Setup Export Tools` to configure CLI tools (optional)
+5. Run `Mermaid Export Pro: Set Up Export Tools` to configure CLI tools (optional)

 ## ⚡ Quick Start

 1. Create or open a `.mmd` file or Markdown file with Mermaid diagrams
 2. Right-click in the editor or file explorer
-3. Select "Export Mermaid Pro - Auto Save"
+3. Select "Quick Export"
 4. Your diagram will be exported in the configured format

 ## 📖 Commands Overview